Literature Awaits

 Age Range: Ages 6–9.

-Evaluation: A lyrically precise and scientifically grounded poetry collection that pairs varied poetic forms with detailed informational sidebars about winter animal survival.
+Evaluation: This is a lyrically precise and scientifically grounded poetry collection that pairs varied poetic forms with detailed informational sidebars about winter animal survival.

-Usage: Excellent for integrating poetry and science during units on animal adaptations, hibernation, migration, and seasonal change.
+Usage: This could be used for integrating poetry and science during units on animal adaptations, hibernation, migration, and seasonal change.

-Appeal: Strong for elementary readers due to its vivid winter imagery, fascinating animal facts, and striking hand-colored linoleum illustrations.
+Appeal: This has strong appeal for elementary readers due to its vivid winter imagery, fascinating animal facts, and striking hand-colored linoleum illustrations.

 Digraphs!